edwindarmadi/QuantumWire_Trend_Analysis/README.md

 ## Recommendations

 ### Sales
-* Analyze specific products, campaigns and customer behaviors that could reignite growth in Sales Revenue.
+* Analyze specific products, campaigns and customer behaviors to identify strategies that could reignite growth in Sales Revenue.
-* Look deeper into the Top 3 Products and come up with strategies to expand or upsell through these products to increase revenue and streamline product portfolio
+* Come up with strategies to expand or upsell the Top 3 Product while reviewing lower-performing products to phase out or replace to increase revenue and streamline product portfolio.
 * Given the significant decline in sales by the Macbook Air, a look into ways to improve marketing, upsell or cross selling could be implemented to reverse sales trend.

 ### Loyalty Program
+* Continue with Loyalty Program and closely monitor to reveal trends in Sales Recovery either through loyal customers or new customers
-* With the positive trend in Loyalty Member revenue, order count and AOV, finding way to further enhance member benefits through exclusive rewards, discounts and promotions could increase its appeal
+* Additionally, finding ways to further enhance member benefits through exclusive rewards, discounts and promotions could increase growth in Loyalty Member metrics such as Sales Revenue, AOV and Order Count

 ### Refunds
 * Look into the high refund rate for the Thinkpad and Macbook Air and tweak any operational quirks that could be driving this high rate such as service or packaging.